scraggo/scraggo.github.io/content/blog/tech/karabiner-ts-multi-profile/index.md

 So, I was excited to discover [Karabiner-Elements](https://karabiner-elements.pqrs.org/) - free Mac software that allows you to do key remapping, control the mouse with the keyboard, run terminal commands, and much more.

-The aim of this post is two-fold: 1\) to share my research, joys, and struggles using [Karabiner-Elements](https://karabiner-elements.pqrs.org/) and 2\) to share [my karabiner config which has multi-profile support](https://github.com/scraggo/karabiner-ts-multi-profile) and utilizes [karabiner.ts](https://github.com/evan-liu/karabiner.ts)
+The aims of this post are 1\) to share my research, joys, and struggles using [Karabiner-Elements](https://karabiner-elements.pqrs.org/) and 2\) to share [my karabiner config which has multi-profile support](https://github.com/scraggo/karabiner-ts-multi-profile) and utilizes [karabiner.ts](https://github.com/evan-liu/karabiner.ts).

 ## Installation, Configuring, and Debugging in Karabiner-Elements